Starfish-develop/Starfish/README.md

 * more tests
 * check with/without alpha
 * uses a grid interface (composite type)
-*

-# Master HDF5 File Interface (same wl grid), and HDF5 file interface for specific grid
-* Automatically discover all of the attributes of the grid from the HDF5 file
-* grid locations
-* grid bounds
-* grid name

 can take an "instrument object", which specifies wl_grid, FWHM, etc.
 * creates a new HDF5 object

+Instrument grid creation
+* takes a Master HDF5 grid, and instrument object, creates a new grid with the same attributes, does the interpolation, convolution, vsini, etc.

+#Where should the convolution, vsini, be done?
+On the LogLambda spectrum object?

 * No need to subclass?
 Same interface for both master file and instrument file